rkiel/full-stack-redux-tutorial/README.md

 npm install --save-dev chai-immutable

+#### Immutable

+Immutable collections should be treated as values rather than objects.
+While objects represents some thing which could change over time, a value represents the state of that thing at a particular instance of time.
+This principle is most important to understanding the appropriate use of immutable data.

+it's important to use the Immutable.is() function or .equals() method to determine value equality instead of the === operator which determines object reference identity.

 #### Writing The Application Logic With Pure Functions

 The main difference is that in Redux, the application state is all stored in one single tree structure.
 In other words, everything there is to know about your application's state is stored in one data structure formed out of maps and arrays.